 The most bizarre tales are about basil being associated with scorpions.
 One English doctor actually believed that by just smelling basil it would make a scorpion grow in your brain.
 Now that is something you don’t want to think about!

-Basil herb butter is a delicious treat and so simple to make.
-Finely chop basil leaves, add to butter, (touch of lemon juice if you prefer) then blend together.
+Basil herb butter is a tasty treat and so easy to make.
+All you need to do is finely chop basil leaves, add to butter, (touch of lemon juice if you prefer) then blend together.
 You can use with anything that you would add butter to, giving your recipe a special touch.
 Add to mashed potato, spread over grilled meats or simply spread over warm crusty bread for a special treat.